samnart/javascript-practice/README.md

 # Private Repo
-A private repository for learning new programming languages.
-This repository serves as a personal sandbox for experimenting with various programming languages, their features, and best practices.
+A repository for learning about the javascript programming languages.
+This repository serves as a personal sandbox for experimenting with the javascript programming languages, their features, and best practices.